matloff/revisit/README.md

 instance](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
 in the journal *Nature*, the problem is considered by many to have reached crisis stage.

-Much of the concern is statistical in nature.
-As noted in the above *Nature* report (emphasis added):
+Much of the concern is statistical.
+As noted in the *Nature* report (emphasis added):

 > The survey asked scientists what led to problems in reproducibility.